RainerHeintzmann/CudaMat/README.md

 # Installation instructions (Windows 64 bit system)

 – Install VC++ Express and Windows SDK: Visual Studio does not come with 64-bit compiler (not quite sure) and 64-bit libraries (for sure).
 You have to obtain the windows SDK for your OS which provides the 64-bit libraries, headers, and the compiler.
 Ensure that 64-bit packages are selected when installing Windows SDK.
+If installing on Visual C++ 2017 Cummunity edition, make sure that you select to also install the "Toolset für VC++ 2017, Version 15.4 v14.11", since cuda 9.1 is not compatible with any newer complier versions.

 VC++ Express: http://www.microsoft.com/express/Downloads/#2010-Visual-CPP
 Windows SDK: http://msdn.microsoft.com/en-us/windows/bb980924.aspx

 – Install CUDA: There are three things to install, all available from http://www.nvidia.com/content/cuda/cuda-downloads.html Download and install development version of NVIDIA drivers, CUDA Toolkit, CUDA SDK.
-Current version is 4.2
+Current version is 9.1

 – Install CudaMat as described above.
 To be able to use cudamat one needs to compile the custom library cudaArithmatic.obj (with nvcc) and the mex file cuda_cuda.mexw64 (with mex).
 Precomiled version might possibly work, but not guaranteed (due to mismatch of systems).